 Bangkok to Aranyaprathet by Bus

-Buses to Aranyaprathet leave from the ground floor of Bangkok’s northern bus terminal (Morchit).
-There are both first-class (207 Baht) and second-class (160 Baht) coaches.
-These buses are leaving every half hour from 4am to 6pm, daily.
+Buses to Aranyaprathet leave from the ground floor of Bangkok’s Chatuchak Bus Station (Mo Chit).
+There are both ordinary aircon busses (266 Baht) and VIP buses (around 320 Baht).
+They leave every half hour from 4am to 6pm, daily.
 The trip takes four to five hours.

-There are several police checkpoints on the way to Aranyaprathet and most buses (mine included) are boarded by uniformed military men somwhere on the way, inspecting primarily for illegal immigrants from Cambodia.
-There are generally no issues with foreigners but always have your passport handy.
+There are several police checkpoints on the way to Aranyaprathet and most buses (mine included) are boarded by uniformed military men somewhere on the way, inspecting primarily for illegal immigrants from Cambodia.
+There are generally no issues with foreigners but always have your passport ready.

 Bangkok to Aranyaprathet by Train

 Even though you can travel by train only within Thailand, this is quite a popular travel option.
 There are two daily trains from Bangkok’s main railway station (Hua Lamphong) to Aranyaprathet.
-The first one leaves early morning at 5:55am and arrives at and the second one at 1:55pm and arrives at 7:55pm.
-There is only 3rd class service and that means you share the carrier with lots of local Thais.
-The fare is just 48 Baht.
-If you want to carry a bicycle you have to pay 80 Baht extra.
+The first one leaves early morning at 5:55am and arrives at 11:10am, and the second one at 1:55pm and arrives at 5:20pm.
+The fares are 48 Baht for 3rd class, 111 Baht for 2nd class and 222 Baht for 1st class (excluding fees).

 Bangkok to Aranyaprathet by Minivan

-You can also travel from Bangkok to Aranyaprathet by minivan, and even though this is the most uncomfortable option it’s the fastest way to travel overland with just about 3.5 hours.
-Vans leave from Bangkok’s Ekkamai Bus Station (simply take the BTS sky train to the station of the same name) and the cost of a one way ticket is around 250 Baht.
+You can also travel from Bangkok to Aranyaprathet by minivan, and even though this is the most uncomfortable option it’s the fastest way to travel overland in just about 3.5 hours.
+Vans leave from Bangkok’s Ekkamai Bus Station (simply take the BTS Skytrain to the station of the same name) and the price of a one way ticket is around 250 Baht.

 Aranyaprathet to Poipet